Unknown Scout: Silver Buffalo Award

 In 1926, the second presentation of the Silver Buffalo Award was to the Unknown Scout.
 That award resides in the museum at Gilwell Park.

 In addition to the award, a statue of a buffalo was presented with a plaque, inscribed:

 To the Unknown Scout Whose Faithfulness in the Performance of the Daily Good turn Brought the Scout Movement to the United States of America.

-On July 4, 1926, the statue was presented to Edward, the Prince of Wales and Baden-Powell by Amory Houghton, the United States Ambassador and a member of the National Council of the BSA.
+On July 4, 1926, the statue was presented to Edward, Prince of Wales and Baden-Powell by Amory Houghton, the United States Ambassador and a member of the National Council of the BSA.
 The statue was initially emplaced on a tree stump and later moved to the current brick pedestal located on what is now known as the Buffalo Lawn behind the White House at Gilwell Park.